-Trump is headlining a Mt.
-Rushmore fireworks show.
-Experts worry two things could spread: The coronavirus and wildfire.
+Trump is headlining fireworks at Mount Rushmore.
+Experts worry two things could spread: virus and wildfire.

 One senior Interior official, who was not authorized to speak on the record, said the department is following state health guidelines and is taking steps to reflect recommendations from the Centers for Disease Control and Prevention.
 This includes signs throughout the park urging visitors to wear a cloth face covering when it is impossible to keep six feet away from others, and providing face coverings for all of its employees.

-South Dakota’s total number of coronavirus cases, 6,419, far surpasses those of North Dakota — which has 3,362 cases — although their populations are nearly identical.
+South Dakota’s total number of coronavirus cases as of Wednesday, 6,419, far surpasses those of North Dakota — which had 3,362 cases — although their populations are nearly identical.
 South Dakota’s rate of 720 cases per 100,000 compares to a rate of 436 per 100,000 for its northern neighbor, according to the CDC.

-The county with the highest overall concentration of positive cases, Minnehana, with about 3,500, is on South Dakota’s eastern border, far from the memorial near the western border.
+The county with the highest overall concentration of positive cases, Minnehaha, with about 3,500, is on South Dakota’s eastern border, far from the memorial near the western border.

 The celebration at Mount Rushmore is just one of several large gatherings the president has orchestrated this summer.
 In the past week he has held events in Oklahoma and Arizona, and he is also planning to hold a scaled-back “Salute to America” event honoring the military on the South Lawn on July 4.